Item 26: Be wary of feature creep

 }

-Feature unification also means that if your crate has N independent2 features, then all of the 2N possible build combinations can occur in practice.
-To avoid unpleasant surprises, it's a good idea to ensure that your continuous integration system (Item 32) covers all of these 2N combinations, in all of the available test variants (Item 30).
+Feature unification also means that if your crate has N independent features,3 then all of the 2N possible build combinations can occur in practice.
+To avoid unpleasant surprises, it's a good idea to ensure that your CI system (Item 32) covers all of these 2N combinations, in all of the available test variants (Item 30).

 • Features should be additive.